This problem analyzer helps you deploy missing dependencies from your deployment package.

-If you try to deploy an item without a component that it depends on, Gearset's analyzers will first try to find that missing component so that it can suggest you include it in the deployment.
+If you try to deploy an item without a component on which it depends, Gearset's analyzers will first try to find that missing component so it can suggest that you include it in the deployment.

 For the example below, Gearset has identified a dependency on a custom field that cannot be found:

 When deploying items without the components on which they depend, your deployments will most likely fail.

 While the nature of the problem the analyzer is identifying is very similar to the missing dependency problem, you can distinguish the difference because the message presented in Gearset's UI will be slightly different.